Should I get term or whole life? A crib sheet

 Term or whole?
 It's the first question you've gotta tackle to get life insurance.
 And, given there's no other reason to know what that jargon means (life insurance isn't exactly a party conversation starter), it's sometimes a deterrent.
 Thing is, deciding between term life insurance and whole life insurance is pretty easy.
 Here's the quick take on figuring out which policy is right for you.

 Life insurance exists primarily to provide a financial cushion for your family, should you die.
-Term life does just that for a fixed period of time.
+Term life insurance does just that for a fixed period of time.
 You pay premiums for five to 30 years.
 (Policies usually come in 5-year increments).
 If you die during that term, your beneficiary gets the death benefit, a tax-free lump sum they can use to pay the bills.
 If you don't, the policy expires.
 Term life is no-frills or "pure" life insurance, so it's generally affordable and easy to understand.

 Whole life insurance covers you until you die, so, assuming you pay your premiums, your beneficiaries get a guaranteed payout.
 Whole life also doubles as an investment vehicle.
 Policies comes with what's known as a cash value component: A percentage of your premiums goes into a savings account and earns a fixed amount of interest.
 You can borrow against that cash value or cancel the policy for part of it after a period of time.
 But doing so gets complicated and you pay for the privilege in fees and higher premiums.